This programme has closed for applications. Discover other ways we could support you.

 - 1 to 1 business support & mentoring

-* If circumstances around Covid-19 change and it becomes completely safe and practical for everyone to meet face to face then we may consider doing so, in central Birmingham
+* If circumstances around Covid-19 change and it becomes completely safe and practical for everyone to meet face to face then we may consider doing so, in central Birmingham, in a wheelchair-accessible location.

-Interviews will be held during late November and the programme will run from January to December 2021
+Interviews will be held during February and March 2021 and the programme will run from April 2021.

 This programme is generously funded by our partners, Gowling WLG.
 They have funded every place on this programme, so there is never any cost to you.